neerajk555/SQL-Training-exercise/module-07-set-operations/03-Independent-Practice.md

 -- ORDER BY customer_id;
 ```

+**Why DISTINCT?** Even though customer_id is a PRIMARY KEY (no duplicates within tables), it's good practice when using INNER JOIN for set operations to ensure no unexpected duplicates.

+**Performance Note:**
-**Performance Note:** With indexes on customer_id, INNER JOIN is very fast.
-INTERSECT is cleaner syntactically but may be slower on large datasets.
+- With indexes on customer_id, INNER JOIN is very fast
+- INTERSECT is syntactically cleaner but may be slightly slower on large datasets
+- For most real-world uses, the difference is negligible—choose based on readability and MySQL version

 ---